 General forecast of the coffee market

 - According to the Vietnam Commodity Exchange, coffee prices will continue to move according to changes in supply and demand.
-In 2023, the major central banks still decided to pursue a tight monetary policy; the world economic picture will continue to be gloomy.
+In 2023, the major central banks still decided to pursue a tight monetary policy; the world economic picture will remain gloomy.
 Accordingly, the demand for coffee will be challenging to recover, even dropping sharply next year.

 - Information from the Commodity Exchange of Vietnam (MXV), in the context of the global economic downturn from the beginning of the year until now, the demand for coffee is likely to weaken.
-This decline comes from the fact that coffee is a non-essential commodity and highly depends on the economy’s health.
-However, consumption will not change too much, especially in long-term consumption markets.
+This decline comes from coffee being a non-essential commodity and highly depends on the economy’s health.
+However, consumption will not change much, especially in long-term consumption markets.

 - Fluctuations in the USD exchange rate against other currencies and high inflation in many countries, especially in the US and Europe, have raised concerns that global coffee demand will decline as consumers tighten spending.